Colmc2966/Coffee-Classroom/README.md

 # Coffee Classroom

 Coffee Classroom is a blog website dedicated to providing coffee knowledge on a scheduled basis!
 The website is aimed at a global market enables users to get involved with the community surrounding the blog with its events.
-Coffee CLassroom is a great resource for users to learn and improve on their coffee knowledge while interacting with a community.
+Coffee Classroom is a great resource for users to learn and improve on their coffee knowledge while interacting with a community.

 The main aim of the events function of the blog is to build a community of users who can bounce off each other and bond over a shared passion!